INFORMED DECISIONS

 Do solar panels create a fire hazard?

 Solar projects have no substantial fuel source to support a fire.
 The panels are primarily metal and glass.
+Earthrise is working with local emergency responders to develop an emergency response plan in the unlikely case of a fire.

 What are solar panels made of?